Skip to content

 approve

-value ranges from 0 to 1, where 0 means the card is static and 1 means the card is at the approval threshold.
+• Description: Content shown when swiping right (approval indicator).
+The delta value ranges from 0 to 1, where 0 means the card is static and 1 means the card is at the approval swipeThreshold.

 vue